Fridays and Saturdays at 7:30pm

 Sundays at 4:00pm

-Kailua Onstage Arts is a new addition to theater in Honolulu, providing performing arts performances and classes to Windward and Honolulu residents from their theater in Kailua.
+Kailua Onstage Arts is a new addition to theater on Oahu, providing performing arts performances and classes to Windward and Honolulu residents from their theater in Kailua.

 Kailua Onstage Arts is a new, non-profit performing arts company based in downtown Kailua and dedicated to presenting works that give voice to the voiceless – those who have gone mostly unheard because of their race, gender, sexuality, geographic location, or economic condition.